exxbnc/xsctcf/README.md

 Can use --verbose aswell to test your config to make sure it works as intented.

+# Using it
+Add to startup applications as /home/usr/dest/xsctcf -f or run using /home/usr/dest/xsctcf -f &

+# Stopping the process
+kill it using sigterm or sigkill

 Limitations:
 - Only able to set two temeratures and two times
 - Needs to be killed manually